Design

 • Team: Each experiment is associated with a team.
 If you are a member of multiple teams, you can see and change your current team in the left-hand navigation sidebar.
 Once created, you can't change the experiment's team.

 • Environment: An experiment always runs in one specific environment of your system landscape.
 This environment spans a set of targets you want to address in an experiment, such as containers and JVM applications in a Development stage.
-How the is up to your admin.
+How the environments are configured and assigned to your team is up to your admin.

 • Variables: A variable allows you to reference a value in your experiment's configuration to have a single source of truth.
 Steadybit supports different scopes (e.g., experiment variables or environment variables).
-Learn more in the .
+Learn more in the variables section.

 • Hypothesis: The hypothesis should answer the question of the expected outcome.
 In addition, you can describe the steady state, the turbulent condition, and the expected behavior.
 See this example of a hypothesis: 'When requests to the recommendation service exceed 1000ms, the catalog responds using an empty recommendation list.'